roymacdonald/ofxInfiniteCanvas/README.md

 #ofx2DCam
 Interactive ortoghraphic camera addon for openFrameworks.

-Inspired by 3D CAD software's left, right, front, back, top, bottom.
+Inspired by 3D CAD software's left, right, front, back, top, bottom ortho views.

-###usage
+###Usage
 It is really simple to use, quite much as ofEasyCam.
 Check the examples.